Close

 Pupil Questionnaires - we regularly ask our pupils to complete questionnaires to recognise areas of strength and development within the school.

-Anti-bullying ambassadors - we have a group of children from Years 4, 5 and 6 who are trained anti-bullying ambassadors through the Diana Award.
+Anti-bullying ambassadors - we have a group of children from Year 6 who are trained anti-bullying ambassadors through the Diana Award.

 Pupil Voice Post-box - following a steering group meeting, we have now placed a post-box in the school where children can post their ideas for events and areas for development.
 These ideas are then discussed at the beginning of each steering group meeting.